Heard Ya Missed Me, Well I'm Back

-Heard Ya Missed Me, Well I'm Back is the eighth studio album by American funk/soul/rock band Sly and the Family Stone, released by Epic/CBS Records in 1976.
+Heard Ya Missed Me, Well I'm Back is the eighth studio album by American funk-soul and rock band Sly and the Family Stone, released by Epic and CBS Records in 1976.
 This album is an effort to return the idea of the "Family Stone" band to singer/songwriter/multi-instrumentalist Sly Stone's work, after his previous album, High on You, was released without the Family Stone name.
 It also reflects the beginnings of change in the concept of "Sly and the Family Stone".
-The original Family Stone had broken up in 1975, and a new Family Stone was assembled for this album: the only holdover is stalwart Family Stone trumpetist Cynthia Robinson.
-Vet Stone and Elva Mouton, both formerly members of Family Stone backing band Little Sister, are credited as providing "additional background vocals".
+The original Family Stone had broken up in 1975, and a new Family Stone was assembled for this album: the only holdover is stalwart Family Stone trumpet player Cynthia Robinson.
+Vet Stone and Elva Mouton, both formerly members of Family Stone backing band Little Sister, provide additional background vocals, and Johnny Colla, later a co-founder of Huey Lewis and the News, plays saxophone.

 Background

 Formerly a tangible self-contained band, the Family Stone broke up in January 1975 after a disastrous booking at the Radio City Music Hall.
 Subsequent to his 1975 solo album, Stone returned to using the name of his former band, although they were largely solo recordings.

 From this point on, each "Sly & the Family Stone" album would essentially be a Sly Stone solo recording, with contributions from a varying group of collaborators.
 Sometimes, members of the original Family Stone would participate in the sessions, and sometimes session players and new members would work with Stone as well.
 For the most part, however, Stone performed a large part of the instrumentation for each song on his own using multitracking (as he had been doing for Family Stone LPs since There's a Riot Goin' On in 1971).
 This album, like the others, includes a combination of all three types of recordings.

 Only one single was released from this LP, "Family Again" b/w "Nothing Less than Happiness", which failed to chart.
 Epic released Sly from his recording contract in 1977, and released a remix album Ten Years Too Soon, in 1979.
 Ten Years Too Soon took several Sly & the Family Stone hits (among them "Dance to the Music", "Stand!", and "Everyday People") and had them reimagined as disco songs.